 Obstetricians and obstetric nurses are trained to keep the baby safe and the mother safe, by anticipating problems and adhering to specific protocols.
 Birth injuries typically happen when these medical professionals fail to foresee dangers, stray from accepted practices, panic in urgent situations or simply fail to monitor their patients.
 Below are some of the most common lapses that constitute medical malpractice:

 - Failure to diagnose and appropriately respond to fetal distress — Fetal distress is caused by a lack of oxygen getting to your baby in the womb.
 When your baby fails to get adequate oxygen while in the womb, the baby’s heart rate begins to fluctuate in an abnormal way.
 Your baby’s abnormal heart rate patterns should be detected on the fetal heart rate monitor.
 If your baby’s heart rate does not return to normal within a short time, your baby is said to be in fetal distress.
 Babies in fetal distress need to be delivered as quickly as possible.
 If not, they can develop brain damage as a result of inadequate oxygen.
 This brain damage can lead to permanently disabling conditions such as cerebral palsy.
-One of the leading forms of medical malpractice during childbirth is the failure to detect fetal distress and to deliver a baby who is in fetal distress quickly enough.
+One of the leading forms of medical malpractice during childbirth is the failure to diagnose fetal distress and to deliver a baby who is in fetal distress quickly enough.

 - Failure to respond appropriately to maternal bleeding — Vaginal bleeding should not occur during labor and delivery.
 If vaginal bleeding occurs during labor or delivery it can be a sign that something is wrong with your placenta or uterus, for example, placental abruption or uterine rupture, both of which are medical emergencies.
 If you experience vaginal bleeding during your labor or delivery, your baby should be delivered as soon as possible.
 Any unnecessary delay in the delivery of your baby after you begin to bleed vaginally is most likely due to medical malpractice.